kendarlington3000/github-slideshow/_posts/0000-01-02-kendarlington3000.md

 ---
-layout: slide
-title : "Welcome to our second slide!"
+layout: This is kens first Issue title : Pull Request
 ---
 I really like the formating editor